 Student Employment provides a number of services and resources to Cabrillo College students.
-Please feel free to visit our location in SAC WEST, street level, and meet Jennifer Wood, your Student Employment Coordinator.
+Please feel free to visit our location in SAC WEST, street level, and meet your Student Employment Coordinator.

-Jennifer is generally available M-F, 9-12 for drop-ins.
-If you need one-on-one assistance with resumes, applications, job search advice, or other personalized help, Jennifer would love to meet with you.
-Please contact the Student Employment Office to set up an appointment.
+If you need one-on-one assistance with resumes, applications, job search advice, or other personalized help, please contact the Student Employment Office to set up an appointment.

 Online Job Search Help